libp2p/blog/src/_blog/go-libp2p-2022.md

 In attempt to address the go-libp2p repo sprawl and consolidate various modules, a monorepo was created that resulted in a big quality of life improvement for the project.
 The go-libp2p maintainers always wanted to address the sprawl but it wasn’t possible until [lazy module loading was added to Go 1.17](https://go.dev/ref/mod#lazy-loading).
 The consolidation started in [v0.18.0](https://github.com/libp2p/go-libp2p/releases/tag/v0.18.0) and finished in [v0.22.0 release](https://github.com/libp2p/go-libp2p/releases/tag/v0.22.0) (where go-libp2p-core was finally migrated.)
-This improvment makes changes and improvements across go-libp2p much easier.
+This improvement makes changes and improvements across go-libp2p much easier.

 ### Simplify libp2p Setup Logic with Fx 🦄

 In [v0.24.0](https://github.com/libp2p/go-libp2p/releases/tag/v0.24.0) go-libp2p included a change to use [Fx](https://github.com/uber-go/fx), a Go dependency injection library.
-This enabled simplyfying the logic necessary to [construct libp2p](https://github.com/libp2p/go-libp2p/pull/1858).
+This enabled simplifying the logic necessary to [construct libp2p](https://github.com/libp2p/go-libp2p/pull/1858).

 ### AutoRelay discovers Circuit Relay v2 🔭